chunliu/my-docs/src/apim/integration-appgw-apim.md

 We can verify if the integration works by sending a request to the public IP address of the AppGW.
 We do it with [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) in this tutorial.
 You can also do it with other tools such as Postman.

 1. In the Azure Portal, open Azure Cloud Shell.
 Choose **Bash** for the shell.
 1. Run the following command with `curl`.
-You can find the [subscription](https://docs.microsoft.com/azure/api-management/api-management-subscriptions) key of APIM on its **Subscriptions** page, and the public IP address of AppGW on its **Overview** page.
+You can find the [subscription](https://docs.microsoft.com/azure/api-management/api-management-subscriptions) key of APIM on the **Subscriptions** page of APIM, and the public IP address of AppGW on the **Overview** page of AppGW.

     ```bash
     curl -I -H "Ocp-Apim-Subscription-Key: [subscription key]" http://[AppGW public IP]/echo/resource